Richard Offiong

 Richard Offiong (born 17 December 1983) is an English footballer who plays as a striker.

+Offiong started his career with Newcastle United as a youth and was capped by England at under-20 level.
+He was loaned out by the club three times before joining the Doncaster Rovers for one season.
+He joined Hamilton Academical in 2006 and was named player of the month for August 2007.
+He netted his first senior hat-trick against Dunfermline Athletic on 9 February 2008.
+Hamilton Academical secured promotion to the Scottish Premier League and Offiong re-signed with Hamilton through to the end of the 2009–10 season.

+Offiong joined the League One team Carlisle United in 2009 leaving in 2011.
+That March, he joined Conference club Gateshead for a season.
+He played briefly in 2011 for the Australian side, Oakleigh Cannons.
+After only a month with Blyth Spartans in 2011, Offiong moved to the Malaysian team Johor FA at the beginning of 2012, but had to retire shortly after, due to injury.
+In January 2014, two years after retiring, Offiong returned to football signing for Durham City.
+He left the club in 2015 to sign for Boldon Community Association in the Wearside League.

 Career

 Newcastle United

 Offiong started his career with Newcastle United as a youth but never made a first team appearance for the club.
 During his time at Newcastle, Offiong was capped by England at under-20 level and loaned out three times.
 His first loan out was at Darlington in November 2002 on a two-month loan.
 Darlington decided not to extend his loan spell for a third month in February.
 He scored four goals in nine league appearances for the club.

 He was then sent out on loan to Motherwell in January 2003 for the rest of the 2002–03 season, where he made nine appearances from the substitutes bench.
 He joined York City on a month's loan in March 2004 and made four appearances.

 Overseas ventures and Doncaster Rovers

 Offiong left Newcastle at the end of the season and during 2004 to 2005 had some brief positions abroad in places like Turkey, South Korea, and Belgium.

 But finally Offiong returned home joined the Doncaster Rovers on a free transfer, but was limited to only 5 appearances at the club and subsequently left at the end of the season.